ronbal/Slideshow/README.md

 <br />
 <br />
 Wait for reboot then connect USB-Stick<br />
-To prevent autostart of slidehow hit CTRL+C during start or add reset.txt to USB-Stick and boot.<br />
+To prevent autostart add reset.txt to USB-Stick and boot.<br />